vasisouv/social-networks-analysis-pms/README.md

 # Setting up a virtual environment

 Virtual environments are isolated python interpreters for each project or a group of projects.
-Creatinng  a virtual environment for every new python project allows you to have different versions of each module installed in every isolated environment, ensuring less module conflicts.
+Creating  a virtual environment for every new python project allows you to have different versions of each module installed in every isolated environment, ensuring less module conflicts.

 Some editors/IDEs like [Jetbrain's PyCharm](https://www.jetbrains.com/pycharm/download/), [Sublime Text](https://www.sublimetext.com/3), [Visual Studio Code](https://code.visualstudio.com/Download) or [Atom](https://atom.io/) have graphical interfaces for creating such environments.
 If you use some of the above check out the corresponding links: